 The Student Handbook provides a detailed explanation of Weatherford College services, rules, regulations, and policies, and provides information to students on the procedures for registering complaints.
-The most current edition is found online under the Campus Resources tab in the Conducts & Grievances section.
+The most current edition is found online under the Current Students section of the Website.
+For specific information about complaints, additional information can be found in the Conducts & Grievances section.